RealDeuce/3dxdisp/README.md

 programs that use the otherwise pointless LCD for desktop notifications, time/date, system monitoring, etc.

-Currently 3dxdisp only works on GNU/Linux systems.
-But since it relies on hidapi, it should be easily portable to MacOS X and Windows, by just dropping the necessary source files from the hidapi code, and tweaking the Makefile.
+Currently 3dxdisp only works on FreeBSD systems.

 License
 -------